rfabbri/vxd/vpe-gitflow.md

   can merge and track changes across the projects, and use regular git in the vast majority of useful cases.
 This is very cool.
 - Android repo tool doesn't have good documentation, and seems to demand that all sub repos be pulled from the same remote.
-It does bring some good ideas, such as having a manifest repository for meta-information of what repositories and branches the project uses/used for vxl/vxd etc at a particular commit.
+It does bring some interesting ideas, such as having a manifest repository for meta-information of what repositories and branches the project uses/used for vxl/vxd etc at a particular commit.